 Oregon LLC Articles of Organization

-In this lesson, we will walk you through filing your Articles of Organization with the Oregon Secretary of State.
+In this lesson, we will walk you through starting an Oregon LLC by filing your Articles of Organization with the Oregon Secretary of State.
 This is the document that officially creates your LLC in Oregon.

 You can submit your Oregon LLC’s Articles of Organization to the state in 1 of 2 ways:

-1. Online: the filing fee is $100 and your LLC will be approved in 1-2 business hours.
+1. Online: the LLC filing fee is $100 and your LLC will be approved in 2-3 business days.

-2. By mail: the filing fee is $100 and your LLC will be approved in 5-7 business days.
+2. By mail: the LLC filing fee is $100 and your LLC will be approved in 4-6 weeks (plus mail time).

 We recommend using the online filing method.
 The process is a lot easier and the approval time is immediate.
 However, if you are not very “tech comfortable”, then we recommend filing by mail.